 Fighting Bugs the Old-Fashioned Way

 A thousand years ago, DEET-based insect repellents were not an option.
-So how did our ancestors avoid being eaten alive by bugs?
-Plants!
+Our ancestors avoided being eaten alive by bugs using plants!

 Most plants contain compounds that repel insects.
 These compounds help the plants protect themselves from being eaten by insects.
 People have taken advantage of these insect-repelling properties for thousands of years.
 Some of these practices are still used today in developing countries.
 Bruising plants to release their insect-repelling compounds or burning them have both been used to keep homes and outdoor areas free of insects.